 Equine Facilitated Psychotraumatology* is uniquely able to offer support and engagement in a non-confrontational, client-led way, with key outcomes being observed over time as, for example: a development in distress tolerance, emotional regulation, resilience, reduction and management of anxiety, depression and stress related behaviours and symptoms, better communication, healthy boundaries, problem solving, decision making and emotional fitness.

-Based on the tri-phasic model of trauma treatment I support effective, long term recovery and well-being maintenance through focusing on: Phase 1) Stabilisation of symptoms: We begin with education regarding the neurobiology and physiology of stress, Trauma, PTSD, C-PTSD including learning techniques to encourage and embed emotional, psychological and physiological safety, co/self-regulation and autonomy.
+Based on the tri-phasic model of trauma treatment I support effective, long term recovery and well-being maintenance through focusing on: Phase 1)This phase is about feeling better, right here, right now: Stabilisation of symptoms.
+We begin with education regarding the neurobiology and physiology of stress, Trauma, PTSD, C-PTSD including learning techniques to encourage and embed emotional, psychological and physiological safety, co/self-regulation and autonomy.

-Phase 2) Processing what happened: I work with a number of different evidence-based protocols and those where an evidence base is building.
+Phase 2) This phase is about processing what happened to you: I work with a number of different evidence-based protocols and those where an evidence base is building.
 Together we find the best way forward on an individual, 1:1 basis.
 This is a personal journey and is always client-led.
 Some of the protocols I use include: